TiagoBsCastro/ConceptSpectra/README.md

 ```
 ## Contributing

 Contributions are welcome.
-If you wish to extend the functionality of ConceptSpectra or report issues, please open an issue or submit a pull request on GitHub.
+If you wish to extend the functionality of CO*N*CEPTSpectra or report issues, please open an issue or submit a pull request on GitHub.

 ## License